mvaki/innomedup/README.md

 Download HX711 Arduino Library by Bogdan Necula, Andreas Motl (0.7.4)

+(For version V1.4 only!)
 Download Firebase Arduino Client Library for Espressif ESP8266 and ESP32 by Mobizt (2.8.3)

+(For version V1.4 only!)
 Download ESP Mail Client by Mobizt (1.6.4)

 Download ESP8266 and ESP32 OLED driver for SSD1306 displays by ThingPulse,Weinberg (4.2.1)

 The program has been tested with the versions mentioned above.
 Please install these versions.

-***Step 5.*** Create a gmail account and change security settings so that esp can send emails.
+***Step 5.*** (For version V1.4 only!)
+Create a gmail account and change security settings so that esp can send emails.
 For Greece the email is innomedupgrc@gmail.com
 When you create the email go to follow the instructions in this link (https://randomnerdtutorials.com/esp32-send-email-smtp-server-arduino-ide/) to get an app password.
 Use this password for NOTIFICATION_PASSWORD and if you want for USER_PASSWORD too (this can be different)